affctivai/BWG-EEG/README.md

 # BWGp-EEG
-Bures–Wasserstein Geometry and Reference Estimation for EEG Artifact Detection
+Experimental code for Bures–Wasserstein Geometry and Reference Estimation for EEG Artifact Detection.

-Experimental code for EEG artifact detection based on Riemannian and Wasserstein geometry.

 This repository implements covariance-matrix-based artifact detection on the **TUAR** and **EEGEOG** datasets.
 It supports training and evaluation of Potato-based models under both **cross-subject** and **cross-session** settings.

 ---